Ghipag/DRAGONS-development/README.md

 # DRAGONS-development
 This repository contains all the code and related data for the development of the DRAGONS system architecting method.
+Documentation may be found (in HTML format) under \docs.
+The architecture data used to run experiments is stored under /data.

 ## Setup
-The [Neo4j](https://neo4j.com/) database was setup to run inside a [docker container](https://neo4j.com/docs/operations-manual/current/docker/), and the python package [py2neo](https://py2neo.org/2021.1/) was used as an interface between the database and python.
-The architecture data used tpo run experiments is stored under /data.
+A [Neo4j](https://neo4j.com/) graph database was used to handle the model data and was setup to run inside a [docker container](https://neo4j.com/docs/operations-manual/current/docker/).
+The python package [py2neo](https://py2neo.org/2021.1/) was used as an interface between the database and python.